Skip to content

 01 – Eligibility

-- Client is not enrolled in any other adult services such as Day Activity Centre (DAC), sheltered workshops, employment-related services/training
+• Not enrolled in any other government-funded adult services such as Day Activity Centre, sheltered workshops, Enabling Service Hub, Enabling Business Hub, employment-related services

 02 – Fees